rated-network/coding-challenge/README.md

 ```

+### What are we looking for?
+We place a strong emphasis on delivering exceptional and reliable software.
+However, it's crucial to acknowledge that our applications will continuously evolve as we expand and refine our product offerings.

+As a result, we prioritize flexibility and adaptability over purely architectural aesthetics.
+While we value elegant design, our focus remains on building resilient systems that can gracefully accommodate future changes and improvements.

+Therefore, we recommend you to focus on code simplicity, readability and maintainability.

+That being said,
-The solution should adhere to production-like coding standards and should be delivered in a GitHub repo.
+* The solution should adhere to production-like coding standards.
+* Your code must be delivered in a Github repository.
+* Your code should include tests.

-Some bonus points: `pydantic`, `FastAPI`, `pytest`.
+* Nice to have: `pydantic`, `FastAPI`, `pytest`.

-A LOT of bonus points: converting the CSV into an event stream and processing that stream.
+* You will stand out by converting the CSV into an event stream and processing that stream.

 Good luck!